practicalli/clojure/docs/clojure-cli/repl/libraries.md

 ## Hotload libraries

+!!!
+WARNING "Approach to be deprecated once Clojure 1.12.0 released"

 ???
 INFO "Hotload Libraries in the REPL"
     `add-libs` function from the `clojure.tools.deps.alpha` library is an experimental approach to hot-loading library dependencies without having to restart the REPL or add those dependencies to the project `deps.edn`.
 This provides a simple way to try out libraries.